-Refer to note 6(d) for credit risk exposure of notes and accounts receivable.
+Please refer to note 6(d) for credit risk exposure of accounts receivable.

 Other financial assets measured at amortized cost include low-credit-risk financial assets of other receivables, and thus, the loss allowance is measured using 12-months ECL.
-Refer to note 4(g) of the consolidated financial statements for the year ended December 31, 2023 for descriptions on how the Group determines the credit risk.
-For details on loss allowance, refer to notes 6(d) and (e).
+Please refer to note 4(g) of the consolidated financial statements for the year ended December 31, 2024 for descriptions on how the Group determines the credit risk.
+For details on loss allowance, please refer to notes 6(d) and (e).